dotnet/winforms/Documentation/contributing-guide.md

 # Contributing Guide

-The primary focus of .NET Core 3.0 release for Windows Forms is to achieve parity with with .NET Framework.
+The primary focus of .NET Core 3.0 release for Windows Forms is to achieve parity with .NET Framework.
 Priority will be given to changes that align with that goal.

 We need the most help with the following types of changes:
 * Test fixes, test improvements and new tests increasing code coverage.